Community service and volunteers

-Provides investigative encounters that engage students of all ages in field activities and discovery experiences, designed to encourage sound environmental decision making and responsible environmental stewardship.
+Provides investigative encounters that engage students of all ages in field activities and discovery experiences designed to encourage responsible environmental stewardship.

 Partners with many community organizations to record, transcribe and archive oral history interviews covering a wide variety of subject matter in order to preserve local, state, and U.S. history.

 Services include individual and group therapy; marriage and family therapy; play therapy; behavior health services and intelligence, vocational and personality evaluations.

 Services include diagnostic and treatment services in speech-language pathology and audiology.

 Provides several resources and services for the wider community and serves as a hub of activity on campus for special events.

 Print, publishing, copies, graphic design and multimedia services.